-This example is a shirt from Bosnia decorated with cross stitch.
+The photograph on the right shows a shirt from Bosnia decorated with cross stitch.
 The embroidery forms an area around the button band (placket) down the centre front of the shirt.

 Cross stitch is a simple technique that can be used to create complex patterns.
-Regularity of stitch size is important when producing such a geometric pattern.
+Regularity of stitch size is important when producing a geometric pattern.
 You can easily convert your designs to a cross stitch pattern by superimposing a grid on your drawing.